The deltoid muscle is one of the troublemakers when it comes to shoulder pain.

-The the back part participates in the extension of your shoulder and rotates it laterally.
+The back part participates in the extension of your shoulder and rotates it laterally.

-In general, activities or movements that require a forceful, repeated or consistent lifting of your arm, promote an overworked deltoid which in turn may develop tender or trigger points.
+In general, activities or movements that require a forceful, repeated or consistent lifting of your arm, can overwork the deltoid which in turn can develop tender or trigger points.

 Such activities may be

-Locating your deltoid muscle and its three compartments is fairly easy as it is the top muscle layer of your shoulder joint.
+Locating your deltoid muscle and its three parts is fairly easy as it is the top muscle layer of your shoulder joint.